justagist/panda_simulator/README.md

     roslaunch panda_gazebo panda_world.launch # (use argument load_gripper:=false for starting without gripper; see other available arguments in launch file)
 ```

 This exposes a variety of ROS topics and services for communicating with and controlling the robot in simulation.
-The robot can also be controlled using the [Franka ROS Interface](https://github.com/justagist/franka_ros_interface) package and/or [PandaRobot](https://github.com/justagist/panda_robot) APIs.
+The robot can also be controlled using the [Franka ROS Interface](https://github.com/justagist/franka_ros_interface) package and/or [PandaRobot][pr-repo] APIs.

-~To start without moveit server, add the argument `start_moveit:=false` to the command.
-This is sometimes necessary for starting nodes in the right order.~

-**Update: The above roslaunch command does not start the moveit server automatically anymore.
-If using Panda Simulator in ROS Melodic environment, the moveit server now has to be started manually by running the following command in a new terminal:**
+**NOTE: The above roslaunch command does not start the moveit server automatically.
+If using Panda Simulator in ROS Melodic/Noetic environment, the moveit server now has to be started manually by running the following command in a new terminal:**

 ```bash
     roslaunch panda_sim_moveit sim_move_group.launch # (use argument load_gripper:=false for starting without gripper